beh10000/Solana-Program-Timestamp/README.md

 ### Performance Considerations

 It was determined that the most feasible way to retrieve the deployment timestamp using only the RPC HTTP endpoints was to work backwards through a paginated list of transaction signatures to find the earliest on for the target program ID.
 This is not particularly efficient, but a different solution could not be found so far.
-An alternative solution if using external hosted API's is acceptable for your particular use case is to query indexed subgraph APIs to retrieve the first available signature.
+An alternative solution if using external hosted API's is acceptable for your particular use case is to query indexed subgraph APIs to retrieve the first indexed signature.

 ### Extensibility